jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-windows.md

 At this point, you are ready to start configuring and building JASP.
 Open the Qt Creator, and select "File → Open Project", then find and open the `CMakeLists.txt` file inside the `jasp-desktop` folder.
 By opening this file, you are opening the entire JASP project, and and you will be prompted to "Manage Kits".
 Here you want to select the "Desktop Qt 6.2.3 MSVC2019 64bit" kit by checking the checkbox next to it.

-> ⚠️ This is an important step, and if you miss selecting the **Desktop** kit, you will not be able to build JASp.
+> ⚠️ This is an important step, and if you miss selecting the **Desktop** kit, you will not be able to build JASP.

 After selecting your kit, you can select the "Create Configuration", and observe the Qt Creator starting to configure your project.
 You can see the progress of the CMake configuration in the "General Messages" output panel, usually Ctrl+6.